-Gomen nasai is considered as definitely the most common way to express the apology in Japanese and is a sort of very comprehensive term.
-Compared with the gomen or gomen ne as its abbreviation, gomen nasai is more formal.
-Generally, when we say this phrase in a situation that calls for a different apologetic phrase, most Japanese speakers will know instantly what we mean and they would appreciate it.
+Gomen nasai is definitely the most common way of expressing an apology in Japanese and is a very comprehensive term.
+Compared to gomen or gomen ne as its abbreviation, gomen nasai is more formal.

-However, similarly above with the gomen or gomen ne phrase, please keep in your mind that this phrase, Although very common and easy word, it’s considered rude to use this phrase to apologize to superiors!
-Additionally, this would be very heartfelt apology which usually used between best friends or between men and women who have special relationship.
+However, similarly to the above with the gomen or gomen ne phrase, please bear in mind that although this phrase is very common and easy word, it’s considered rude to use this phrase to apologise to superiors!

 The literal meaning of this phrase is as follows: